-Normal Form of Annuity

-The normal form for members with a spouse at pension commencement date is a life annuity with 60% continuing thereafter to the surviving spouse for his or her lifetime.
+Normal Form of Annuity The normal form for members with a spouse at pension commencement date is a life annuity with 60% continuing thereafter to the surviving spouse for his or her lifetime.
 If the spouse is more than 15 years younger than the member, the pension will be actuarially reduced to reflect the number of years in excess of 15 that the spouse is younger than the member.
 For members without a spouse at pension commencement, the normal form is a life annuity with a five-year guarantee period.
 For members who terminated prior to July 1, 1996 and are entitled to a future pension under the Plan, the normal form will be determined based on the Plan provisions in effect at the time of termination.

-Cost-of-Living Adjustments

-Pensions payable under this Plan and the Prior Plans (including pensions for members who have terminated service on or after July 1, 1982, and pensions for members who have postponed retirement-whether deferred or not, but excluding pensions arising from voluntary additional contributions and from non-reciprocal transfers and excluding those paid from the Teachers Insurance and Annuity Association and the Government Annuities Branch under Prior Plans) will be increased as from July 1 each year by the greater of (a) and (b):

-- (a) The increase in the CPI for Canada for the previous calendar year minus 4.0%; or - (b) 75% of the increase in the CPI for the previous calendar year to a maximum CPI increase of 8%, plus 60% of the increase in CPI in excess of 8%.
+Cost-of-Living Adjustments Pensions payable under this Plan and the Prior Plans (including pensions for members who have terminated service on or after July 1, 1982, and pensions for members who have postponed retirement-whether deferred or not, but excluding pensions arising from voluntary additional contributions and from non-reciprocal transfers and excluding those paid from the Teachers Insurance and Annuity Association and the Government Annuities Branch under Prior Plans) will be increased as from July 1 each year by the greater of (a) and (b): (a) The increase in the CPI for Canada for the previous calendar year minus 4.0%; or (b) 75% of the increase in the CPI for the previous calendar year to a maximum CPI increase of 8%, plus 60% of the increase in CPI in excess of 8%.
+Member Contributions Each member contributes each year an amount equal to: Administrative Staff, Unionized Administrative Staff and Unionized Staff 6.80% of the member's salary up to the CPP maximum salary plus 8.40% of the member's salary in excess of the CPP maximum salary, up to the maximum salary recognized under the Plan.
+Academic Staff and Librarians 6.30% of the member's salary up to the CPP maximum salary plus 8.40% of the member's salary up to the CPP maximum salary plus 8.40% of the member's salary up to the CPP maximum salary plus 8.40% of the member's salary up to the CPP maximum salary, up to the maximum salary recognized under the Plan.

-Member Contributions

-Each member contributes each year an amount equal to:

-Administrative Staff, Unionized Administrative Staff and Unionized Staff

-6.80% of the member's salary up to the CPP maximum salary plus 8.40% of the member's salary in excess of the CPP maximum salary, up to the maximum salary recognized under the Plan.

-Academic Staff and Librarians

-6.30% of the member's salary up to the CPP maximum salary plus 8.40% of the member's salary in excess of the CPP maximum salary, up to the maximum salary recognized under the Plan.

-1 6.30% for CUPE 2484 and Research Associates
+&lt;sup>1 6.30% for CUPE 2484 and Research Associates